 Bug Spray – yup, it’s another item that just doesn’t sound like fun, but trust me if you leave this out and you actually need it, you’ll be having a lot less fun.
 If you’re in an area where you’re being pestered by bugs, the spray can make all the difference in the world.
 If those little biters (mosquitoes) are the problem, you’ll save yourself a lot of itching later on by just applying a quick coat and you’ll get much more enjoyment out of your trip than if you’re swatting at the little buggers the whole time.

 Flashlight (and Batteries) – You won’t think you need this until you do and if you don’t have it, it can create all sorts of problems.
 When you’re in the woods, or wherever you’re planning on camping, away from town and houses, and businesses, it can get pretty darn dark at night.
 You may need a flashlight for any number of things…even just to hike to use the bathroom or find something inside the tent, and yes, maybe to look for whatever is making that rustling noise in the woods.
-A flashlight is definitely one of the top items on the list of must haves and you want to make sure you have plenty of batteries to go with it since the lights not going to do you much good if it doesn’t work.
+A flashlight (a good quality LED tactical flashlight is a reliable choice) is definitely one of the top items on the list of must haves and you want to make sure you have plenty of batteries to go with it since the lights not going to do you much good if it doesn’t work.

 Garbage Bags – a pretty standard supply one would think, but I’ve found a lot of people don’t remember this very important item.
 If you’re not staying at a “developed’ camp site with garbage services, you should be packing out whatever you pack in and that means that you’re going to need garbage bags.
 Garbage bags can also be very useful in wet situations, either to use as a barrier (say on the bottom of a tent), to wear as rain gear, or to store something that may leak.
 I don’t think I’ve ever been on a camping trip that I didn’t use garbage bags for something other than just putting garbage in.